franciscoengenheiro/concurrent-problem-sets/README.md

   which then enables the barrier to be reused for the next barrier generation without affecting the prior barrier reference that the other threads have acquired before laying down their request.
 - As mentioned, the `CyclicBarrier` is a reusable barrier, and as such, it is necessary to create another `Request` for the next barrier generation, and that is done by the last thread to enter the barrier.
 This thread is also responsible to execute the `Runnable` task if it exists.
 - Because the threads are always signaled to leave the condition by either resetting the barrier or by completing it, the condition where all threads are waiting for the barrier to be broken is also reused in subsequent barrier generations.
+- When a barrier is resetted, it is only broken if there are any threads waiting at the barrier.
+However, a new barrier generation is always created because a thread with a timeout of *zero* can break the barrier without increasing the counter - number of threads waiting — making it unusable.
 - The described `Request` is defined as follows:

     ```kotlin